 - Approximate hours a week: 10-20 hours

-Interested students who meet the requirements of coursework and experience can express their interest to the instructor or check available postings on the university website.
+Interested students who meet the coursework and experience requirements can express their interest to an instructor, department, or research group, or check available postings on the university website.
+Academic assistant work connected to a university is treated differently from many other student jobs, but students should still confirm the rules with their International Office or foreigners’ authority.

 3. Translator / Interpreter